Virginia Toll Facilities

 Virginia has several toll facilities, located in Northern Virginia, central Virginia and Hampton Roads.

-E-ZPass, an automated toll collection system that allows motorists to pay without stopping at the toll booths, is available on the 495 Express Lanes, Dulles Toll Road, Dulles Greenway, George P. Coleman Bridge, the Powhite Parkway, Powhite Parkway Extension, the Richmond Downtown Expressway, and Pocahontas Parkway.
+E-ZPass, an automated toll collection system that allows motorists to pay without stopping at the toll booths, is available on the 495 and 95 Express Lanes, Dulles Toll Road, Dulles Greenway, George P. Coleman Bridge, the Powhite Parkway, Powhite Parkway Extension, the Richmond Downtown Expressway, and Pocahontas Parkway.
 To register for E-ZPass, call 1-877-762-7824 or visit the E-ZPass Web site.

 An E-ZPass Flex allows drivers to switch between toll mode and free mode.
 Toll mode is for when there’s a driver only, or a driver and one passenger.
 Free HOV-3 mode is for when there are three or more people in the vehicle.

-Only two-axle vehicles are permitted.
+Only two-axle vehicles and buses are permitted on the Express Lanes.

 The 14-mile toll-road stretches from the Capital Beltway west to Dulles International Airport.
 The road is operated by the Metropolitan Washington Airports Authority (MWAA).
 For toll rates, a list of interchanges, travel alerts and other information on the road, see MWAA's Dulles Toll Road information online at http://www.mwaa.com/tollroad/toll.htm.